 2012 we sold the parsonage on Bel Air Dr. and payed off all loans incurred from the church renovations and the property purchase of '97.
 In 2013 we added a bathroom upstairs that was wheel chair accessible.
 In 2014 we renovated the bathrooms downstairs and added a bathroom to the nursery.

-Tim Long came on staff to work with our teens and student ministries.
+Tim Long came on staff to work with our teens and student ministries in 2014.
 In 2016 he felt a call to minister down the neck.
 Tim took leadership of the Pentecostal church in Tideville.
 It was re-launched in January 2017 as "Live Well Community Church".

 ______________________________________2017 to Present...
 Curtlen Peck has joined us and is looking after our student ministries while pursuing a 'full time' call to ministry.
 Allyson Maves is helping out with the music program.
 2018 Rev. Tracy Graff started helping out with our preaching calendar!
 Her heart has been a beautiful addition to the pulpit duties.
 November 2019 we launched a service on Tuesday nights at Clark Rutherford Memorial School.
 In 2020 we moved that community service to Deep Brook/Waldec Lions Club.
 Curtlen Peck was ordained at Beulah Conference in July 2022 after completing his studies and we are so proud of all of his hard work.

 A special thanks to Victor Freeman for the history of the Digby Wesleyan Church.
 Victor passed away Sunday, May 27, 2007.
 We miss his smile and handshake.